Stress Leave in Nova Scotia: Eligibility, Duration, Application in 2026

 • Return to Work: Employers must allow employees to return to their job (or a comparable position) after their leave ends.

 While these are the legal minimums, good employers often go above and beyond.
-Here are some best practices:
+Here are 5 best practices:

 • Open Communication: Maintaining open lines of communication with employees on stress leave while respecting their need for recovery time.